-This publication was commissioned on behalf of the Advising Success Network (ASN)- a dynamic network of five organizations who are partnering to support institutional change and improved student outcomes through a holistic approach to addressing the operational, programmatic, technological, and research needs of institutions in direct support of a more equitable student experience.
+This publication was commissioned on behalf of the Advising Success Network (ASN) - a dynamic network of five organizations partnering to engage institutions in holistic advising redesign to advance success for Black, Latino/a/x, Indigenous, Asian, and Pacific Islander students and students from low-income backgrounds.
+The network develops services and resources to guide institutions in implementing evidence-based advising practices to advance a more equitable student experience to achieve our vision of a higher education landscape that has eliminated race and income as predictors of student success.
+The ASN is coordinated by NASPA - Student Affairs Administrators in Higher Education, and includes Achieving the Dream, the American Association of State Colleges and Universities, EDU-CAUSE, NACADA: The Global Community for Academic Advising, and the National Resource Center for the First-Year Experience and Students in Transition.
 As such, this resource seeks to assist institutional leaders, advisors, faculty, and staff in changing current institutional structures and processes in order to better integrate academic and career advising practices.
 The authors and partners of this report believe that material and activities captured can help to communicate and engage with a range of campus stakeholders positioned to help plan and implement holistic advising redesign.